 Insurance companies can do the same thing to send you a new offer to try and tempt you to switch policies with them.
 The process might sound like a conflict of interest, but it’s perfectly legal according to the Fair Credit Reporting Act (FCRA).

-You might be pleasantly surprised to find out that the offers you receive are legitimately based off of your credit profile.
+You might be pleasantly surprised to find out that the offers you receive are legitimately based on your credit profile.
 If the terms look good and you’re in need of a new credit card or loan, this could be a good thing.

 Alternatively, you might not appreciate the fact that your personal financial information is being used to make other people money, especially when it comes from you taking out new lines of credit.